 4. Eleuthero

 Also known as the devil’s shrub or touch-me-not, eleuthero may seem to be an elusive plant.
-The Chinese, however, has been using this as one of their herbs for energy for hundreds of years.
+However, this herb has been a part of traditional Chinese medicine for energy and wellness for hundreds of years.

-Like most of the plants on the list, this is an adaptogen but it does so much more.
+Like most of the plants on the list, this is an adaptogen, but it does so much more than help the body manage stress.
 A 2011 study revealed it can reduce both physical and mental fatigue.

 It can also bind with estrogen receptors, helping women deal with the effects of menopause.
 It can act as a stimulant to help keep yourself alert and awake, as well as boost low blood pressure (hypotension).